 Strict liability is a legal doctrine that makes a person or company responsible for their actions or products which cause damages regardless of any negligence or fault on their part.
 A plaintiff filing a personal injury lawsuit under a law does not need to show intentional or negligent conduct, only that the defendant’s action triggered strict liability and that the plaintiff suffered a harm.
-Whether or not a tort action is considered strict liability and what damages are appropriate will depend on your state law, so consult an experienced personal injury attorney prior to filing.
+This is commonly used when a defective product is involved.
+Whether or not a tort action is considered strict liability and what damages are appropriate will depend on your state law.
+So consult an experienced personal injury attorney prior to filing.

 When does strict liability apply?